 - A. Parents may request a conference with the Principal.
 Such requests shall be made within the period of separation or suspension.
-The Principal shall affirm or modify the terms of his action within three (3) school days from the date of the conference. - B. Within three (3) school days from the Principal's decision concerning suspension, the parent(s), or legal guardian(s) may appeal such decision to the Superintendent of Schools or his designee. - C. The Superintendent shall affirm or modify the decision of the appeal.
-For suspensions of ten (10) or less, the Superintendent's decision is final. - D. For suspensions greater than ten (10) days, the Superintendent's decision may be appealed to the Board of Education within three (3) school days of such decision. - E. The Board of Education shall schedule a hearing as soon as practicable, but not later than the next regularly scheduled Board of Education Meeting and shall notify the parents that said hearing be conducted under the following rules and procedures: - Written notice shall be given of the time, date and place of the hearing. - 2.
+The Principal shall affirm or modify the terms of his action within three (3) school days from the date of the conference. - B. Within three (3) school days from the Principal's decision concerning suspension, the parent(s), or legal guardian(s) may appeal such a decision to the Superintendent of Schools or his designee.
+The Superintendent shall affirm or modify the decision of the appeal.
+For suspensions of ten (10) days or less, the Superintendent's decision is final. - C. The Principal within three (3) school days from hearing for suspensions greater than ten (10) days, the Superintendent's decision may be appealed to the Board of Education within three (3) school days of such decision. - D. The Board of Education shall schedule a hearing as soon as practicable, but not later than the next regularly scheduled Board of Education Meeting and shall notify the parents that said hearing be conducted under the following rules and procedures: - 1.
+Written notice shall be given of the time, date and place of the hearing. - 2.
 His parent, guardian, or other adult advisor of their choosing should represent the student. - 3.
 Witnesses may be presented at the hearing and the student or his representative may question witnesses. - 4.
 The hearing is not a court proceeding and court rules of evidence shall not be enforced at such a hearing. - 5.
-There may be present at the hearing the Principal, the Board of Education's attorney, and such resource persons as the President of the Board of Education deems essential to the proper adjustication of the case. - 6.
+There may be present at the hearing the Principal, the Board of Education's attorney and such resource persons as the President of the Board of Education deems essential to the proper adjudication of the case. - 6.
 The Board of Education shall render a written opinion of its determination within three (3) school days from the date of the hearing.
 Such written opinion shall be forwarded to all parties concerned.